AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 First, you must select the sandbox where your audience data will be sent.

->![IMPORTANT]
+>[!IMPORTANT]
 >
 >You can only select a sandbox that your user has access to.
-By default, all Real-Time CDP Collaboration users have access to the **Prod** sandbox.
+By default, all Collaboration users have access to the **Prod** sandbox.
 To gain access to additional sandboxes, an administrator must add additional sandboxes to a role assigned to your user.
 For more information about managing roles, refer to the [manage roles](../permissions/manage-roles.md) guide.

 In the **[!UICONTROL Configure sandbox]** section, select the **[!UICONTROL Sandbox]** dropdown, or type in the name of a sandbox.